ncmreynolds/serial2mqtt/readme.md

 In line 48 you *must* set the hostname of the Linux system the Arduino is connected to.
 The linux daemon uses the hostname as part of the MQTT topics it services.

 In line 49 you *must* set serial device the Arduino "connects as", which is usually something like /dev/TTYUSB0 or /dev/ttyACM0 but stripped of the leading /dev/tty.
+So for example /dev/ttyACM0 becomes just ACM0.
 This will vary depending on the board/system but is part of the MQTT topics the linux daemon services and must be set to match.

 Change these to reflect your system and upload the sketch to the Arduino.
 The library in principle supports different serial ports than 'Serial', see lines 151 and 155 should you wish to change it to 'Serial2' etc., but as the expected use case is for USB connected Arduinos this is unlikely to be necessary.